 The Glass House

-The most chichi address in Hobart, The Glass House is a glowing apparition that juts over the water atop an innovative four-storey floating pier.
+The most elegant address in Hobart, The Glass House is a glowing apparition that juts over the water atop an innovative four-storey floating pier.
 At this no-expense-spared bar, the drinks list runs to some serious saké action (the perfect match for chef Sam Gasson’s Japanese-inspired snacking menu), along with Tassie-centric wines and whisky and classic cocktails made with local spirits.

 Brooke Street Pier, Hobart; (03) 6223 1032